ethereum/go-ethereum/docs/fundamentals/account-management.md

 ### Import a keyfile {#importing-a-keyfile}

 It is also possible to create an account by importing an existing private key.
 For example, a user might already have some ether at an address they created using a browser wallet and now wish to use a new Geth node to interact with their funds.
 In this case, the private key can be exported from the browser wallet and imported into Geth.
 It is possible to do this using Clef, but currently the method is not externally exposed and requires implementing a UI.
 There is a Python UI on the Geth GitHub that could be used as an example or it can be done using the default console UI.
-However, for now the most straightforward way to import an accoutn from a private key is to use Geth's `account import`.
+However, for now, the most straightforward way to import an account from a private key is to use Geth's `account import`.

 Geth requires the private key to be stored as a file which contains the private key as unencrypted canonical elliptic curve bytes encoded into hex (i.e. plain text key without leading 0x).
 The new account is then saved in encrypted format, protected by a passphrase the user provides on request.
 As always, this passphrase must be securely and safely backed up - there is no way to retrieve or reset it if it is forgotten!